Scratcher-Studios/Explorer-Kura/docs/whykura.md

 ## The future of Kura

 Explorer will be released in H2 2022.
-When this happens, Explorer Kura will then be able to link to Explorer to allow educators to create Education Group Joins with privacy settings, allowing educators to access a curated list of experiences with management permissions in these experiences, no additional sign-ups required.
+When this happens, Explorer Kura will then be able to link to Explorer to allow educators to create Education Group Joins with privacy settings, allowing educators to access a curated list of experiences with management permissions in these experiences to avoid undesirable behaviour, no additional sign-ups required.